 Penalties and sentencing for violating a restraining or protective order in Virginia is dependent on multiple factors and outlined in 18.2 – 60.4 of Virginia Code.
-First time offenders may be charged with a Class 1 Misdemeanor and face the associated fines and jail time.
-A second offence within a 5 year period will automatically result in incarceration for 60 days.
-A third offence within a 20 year period will be charged as a Class 6 Felony and the related penalties will apply.
+First-time offenders may be charged with a Class 1 Misdemeanor and face the associated fines and jail time.
+A second offense within a 5 year period will automatically result in incarceration for 60 days.
+A third offense within a 20 year period will be charged as a Class 6 Felony and the related penalties will apply.

 Violating the order while in possession of a firearm will result in harsher penalties.
 Should the violation occur while the person is out on bail, their bail will be revoked and they will be returned into custody.
 Additional charges may apply if a criminal act is perpetrated as a result of or in the act of violating the order.